999pingGG/flecs/docs/EntitiesComponents.md

 See the documentation for `ecs_component_desc_t` for more component registration options.

 ### Unregistration
 A component can be unregistered from a world by deleting its entity.
 When a component is deleted, by default it will be removed from all entities that have the component.
-This behavior is customizable, see the "cleanup traits" section in the [component trait manual](ComponentTraits.md).
+This behavior is customizable, see [Cleanup traits](ComponentTraits.md#cleanup-traits).

 The following example shows how to unregister a component: